qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 The ESRI shapefile is still one of the most used vector file format in QGIS.
-However, this file format has some limitation that some other file format have not (like Geopackage, spatialite).
+However, this file format has some limitation that some other file format have not (like GeoPackage, SpatiaLite).
 Support is provided by the `OGR Simple Feature Library <http://www.gdal.org/ogr/>`_.

 A shapefile actually consists of several files.
 The following three are